No-Fail Perennials of the Pacific Northwest

 Zones: 4-8

-Cardinal flower bears some of the brightest red flowers we've ever seen; they appear on spikes in late summer and simply scream for attention.
+Cardinal flower, a lobelia, bears some of the brightest red flowers we've ever seen.
+These easy-to-grow perennials set spikes in late summer and simply scream for attention.
 Chances are you won't be the first in your yard to notice, though.
-This perennial is a hummingbird favorite and they'll be all over it by the time the first bloom opens.
+This plant is a hummingbird favorite and they'll be all over it by the time the first bloom opens.

 Plant Name: Lobelia cardinalis